anusii/rdflib/README.md

 cd test_rdflib
 # install rdflib as the dependency with dart pub add
 dart pub add rdflib
-# copy the following code to /bin/test_rdflib.dart
+# copy the following code examples to ~/bin/test_rdflib.dart
 # run the file with dart
 dart run
 ```